makevoid/azure-linux-vm/README.md

 ##### You can replace `<USR>` with something like `user-123`
 ##### You can replace `<USRID>` with something like `123`

-You can try my ruby script by running `ruby azure_vm.rb`
+You can try my ruby script by running `ruby azure_vm.rb` that will regenerate

-You can drop the file into the Edit Template section in the Azure Portal <https://portal.azure.com/#create/Microsoft.Template>
+You can drop the output file into the Edit Template section in the Azure Portal <https://portal.azure.com/#create/Microsoft.Template>
 And click ok ok and ok again.

-#### Extra notes
+#### Extra notes:

 The last command of a script executes a `cp` (copy) command to copy your public key to the root user so you can directly SSH as root.
 You can append another command after that by using bash `;` and/or `&&` features.
 That way you can run multiple commands, for example download a bash script from github / gist or wherever and run it to install whatever you want.
 Docker maybe?